thomasmost/darkbridge/README.md

 * Make sure the security group has an HTTP inbound rule set to 0.0.0.0 to allow public access
 * The ALB must be created and the target group specified before the service is created (see above)
-* The cluster name should probably not be 'default' going forward...
 * Similarly the app in the task definition file, the alb, and so on should be named better.
 * By default, Fargate containers are limited to 200 MiB of memory; running the server with ts-node for example creates an unstable service since ts-node compiles to memory -- it's much better to compile to disk for production.
 * RE: ENV VARIABLES, Fargate only supports secrets that are a single value, not the JSON or key value secrets.
 So choose OTHER when creating the secret and just put a single text value there.